sinae99/kubernetes-course/hw2/4/kubeconfig.md

 ---

-## Core Structure
+## Structure
-A kubeconfig file is composed of four primary sections:
+A kubeconfig file is composed of four sections:

 - **clusters**: Defines Kubernetes API endpoints and trust material (CA)
 - **users**: Defines authentication methods (not Kubernetes users)